Reduce your energy bills

-These new electronic meters measure your energy use in half hour intervals.
+These new electronic meters measure your energy use in 30 minute intervals.
 With traditional meters you can’t tell how much energy you are using until your bill arrives, but smart meters can be linked to a range of monitors and displays that make your energy use patterns more visible.
 This information can help to inform your household’s habits and help you use energy at cheaper times of the day.
 Contact your energy retailer to see if you can access this option.

 Choose and use energy-efficient appliances

 The price tag doesn't tell the whole story when weighing up the cost of your new television, refrigerator or washing machine.
-If you take into account that all the appliances you have at home take up around 30 per cent of your total energy bills, looking at running costs like a "second price tag" and choosing products accordingly will save you a considerable amount of energy and money over time.
+If you take into account that all the appliances you have at home take up around 30% of your total energy bills, looking at running costs like a "second price tag" and choosing products accordingly will save you a considerable amount of energy and money over time.

 - Many appliances that have a less expensive purchase price may end up costing you far more in energy costs over the lifetime of the product.
 Choose appliances and technologies that suit your needs and that use the lowest number of watts or megajoules.
 Avoid the lure of upgrading to bigger products or those with more features you may never use and which can lock you in to costs for years to come.

 - Compare the Energy Rating Label found on appliances including including televisions, computer monitors, dishwashers, washing machines, refrigerators, freezers and clothes dryers and go for the product with the highest number of stars.
-To make this easy there’s an Energy Rating App for all types of phones, or go to the Energy Rating website and compare the efficiency of appliances.
+To make this easy there’s an Energy Rating Calculator App for all types of phones, or go to the Energy Rating website and compare the efficiency of appliances.
 There is also a Voluntary Labeling Program for pool pumps—the more stars, the less energy the product will use.